June 26, 2015

-Four tips for keeping your dogs, cats and other pets safe and happy during warm-weather celebrations
+Tips for keeping your dogs, cats and other pets safe and happy during summer celebrations

-Many people enjoy the booming sounds and flashing lights of fireworks, but they can be overwhelming for your pets, and possibly hazardous.
+Many people enjoy the booming sounds and flashing lights of fireworks, but they can be terrifying and overwhelming for pets, and possibly hazardous.

 Help your pets keep their cool: Follow our four steps for making them safe during loud—and hot—warm weather festivities.